United States Feb 6, 2011

 What fans loved

-• Ty Law's exceptional wordplay and punchlines, particularly 'Uncle Phil' and 'Apple Bottoms' lines.
+• Ty Law's wordplay and punchlines, particularly the 'Apple Bottoms' and 'Uncle Phil' references, were widely praised for their cleverness.

 Criticisms